-“There’s a risk when you’ve met the man or woman of your dreams that you can get overexcited and project your own desires onto them.”
+“There’s a risk that when you’ve met the man or woman of your dreams you can get overexcited and project your own desires onto them.”

 You want to show the world your love with a wedding, but they might not see nuptials as the way to demonstrate their commitment.
 They may wish to stay in a relationship in the long term, but not want the formalities of marriage.

 Be sure you know they feel the same way about it as you do, to make sure you’ll get the response you’re looking for.

 2. Do you know enough about each other?